Supply Chain Solutions: 3 Ways to Survive the Semiconductor Chips Shortage

 Many industries have and continue to suffer due to this shortage, not least the automotive industry.
 Automotive is an industry that has only recently become a more technology-dependent sector when compared with other industries, and made up 10% of the semiconductor industry.
 As a result of this they lack the close relationships some other companies have with the suppliers of semiconductors.
-While automakers know how important semiconductors are, they had no way of predicting a global shortage.
+While automakers know how important semiconductor are, they had no way of predicting a global shortage.
 This has left them in a difficult situation that no one in any industry could have foreseen.

 As with many other supply chain issues, shortages, and general difficulties businesses have faced in the last year or so, COVID-19 has played a significant part.
 Automotive industries halted their orders of semiconductor chips (and many other electronic components) to curb spending in line with the reduced orders.
 The issue was that other companies bought semiconductors and didn’t cancel their orders.
 The result being that once car sales surged again when much of Europe and the USA were approaching the end of the worst months of the pandemic, said car makers and other automotive companies were at the bottom of the list in the market suffering from a huge supply/demand imbalance.

 So, how best to deal with this shortage?
 There are no easy ways to rectify such an imbalance, and it certainly makes things difficult, yet there are ways to survive this shortage.
-We have put together three tips to potentially help survive the current semiconductor chip shortage the world is experiencing.
+We have put together three tips to potentially help survive the current semiconductor chip shortage the world is experiencing:

 #1.
 Design for Availability